GPenet/u06_naming/README.md

   entry file must be 10+1+14  or rank;bitfield

-  out file is name 19;entry
+  out file is  name19 and name 19;entry and if -v4-n is in the command line

-  This process could have entries where rank;bitfile should be replaced but the use is not yet identified

   ==============================================================
   function -c3